Merritt Awards - Rules and Regulations

 REGISTRATION

-Please be sure to read the criteria within this handbook or online prior to registering a production.
+Please be sure to read these criteria prior to registering a production.

 REGULATIONS